owen-melville/photo-reactor/README.md

 <img src="https://github.com/user-attachments/assets/329264f6-ba9a-4603-b425-6119a54de8dd" width="200"/>

 <b><h1>Overview:</b></h1>
-This repository contains the STL files and instructions for the assembly of the LEDbyXample photoreactor.
-This photoreactor is designed for 8 mL (2 dram) vials and uses ~1 Watt LEDs, but is easily altered for use with larger vials.
-Most components are modular and easy to swap.
+This repository contains the instructions/code/files for the assembly and operation of the LEDbyXample photoreactor.
+LEDbyXample is designed for automation and self-driving labs (SDLs), like those at the Acceleration Consortium in Toronto.
+Although it is designed for 8 mL (2 dram) vials that can be placed inside by a robotic arm with gripper, the 3d-printed design files are easily altered for use with larger vials.
+Most components, including for the LEDs (~1W to be suitable for photochemistry) are modular and easy to swap.

 <b><h2>Authors:</b></h2>